-Table 14 shows the group differences in factor means expressed in standardized units, as well as their standard errors, from the best fitting bifactor and best fitting higher order factor models.
+function bootstrapLavaan(), confirmed that the standard errors are accurate.
 The Black-White g gap in the male and female groups are, respectively, 1.5 and 1.3.
 The male-female g gap in the White and Black groups are, respectively, 0.85 and 0.55.
+The sex gap seems large compared to earlier reports on IQ gaps, until one realizes that this battery of tests has a strong knowledge component, especially specific knowledge, which shows a male advantage (Jensen, 1998, pp. 279, 534, 540).
 But because the ratio of biased/unbiased subtests was relatively high, the estimates of sex differences in factor means should be interpreted with caution.
-Having the means of the factors is informative but does not tell us how well Spearman's g explains the data.
+Moreover, the factor means vary somewhat depending on the specification of loadings and/or cross-loadings.12 Having the means of